 Home Lab (2022 Edition)

-We’re nearing the end of 2021 and it’s time to refresh the homelab again.
+It’s nearing the end of 2022 and it’s time to refresh the homelab again.
 I recently moved two of the three custom built Supermicro servers previously in the home network cabinet over to the Colo Cluster, creating a need to replace the empty rack Us with something that could handle home services.
 Notice I used the word need there, although it’s really just a euphemism for want as I have plenty of servers that could handle this in the Data Center.
 Details aside, I started down the familiar research road to see what was suitable and “affordable”.

 The main criteria were: